FooHP/RepData_PeerAssessment1/PA1_template.md

 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of inputing missing data on the estimates of the total daily         number of steps?

-When the overall mean number of steps taken per 5-minute interval is used to fill up the missing NAs :
+**When the overall mean number of steps taken per 5-minute interval is used to fill up the missing NAs:**

-  The mean total number of steps taken per day remains the same at 10766.19
+**The mean total number of steps taken per day remains the same at 10766.19 .

-  The median total number of steps taken per day has increased slightly from

-  10765 to 10766.19 (i.e the median is now the same as the mean total number of

-  steps taken per day) as more values are closer or equal to the mean
+The median total number of steps taken per day has increased slightly from 10765 to 10766.19 (i.e the median is now the same as the mean total number of steps taken per day) as more values are closer or equal to the mean .**

 ## 4. Are there differences in activity patterns between weekdays and weekends?

-    i.
 Create a new factor variable in the dataset with two levels - "weekday" and
     "weekend" indicating whether a given date is a weekday or weekend day.